Sparsh752/E-Rickshaw/README.md

 ## Installation

-Clone this repo to you local storage
+Clone this repo to your local storage

 ```bash
   run flutter pub get